FirebirdSQL/fbtest/sphinx/usage-guide.rst

 - If you want to run only tests that didn't passed the last run, use :option:`--rerun` option, and if you want the last run results updated with results from new run, use :option:`--update` option.

+- Since version 1.0.4 `fbt_run` checks that Firebird engine is running before each test is executed by creating a connection to Firebird services.
+If this attempt fails, test is not executed at all, and its outcome is set to `UNTESTED`.
+When you fix the problem with Firebird engine, you may re-run all these tests using :option:`--untested` option that works similarly to :option:`--rerun` option.

 - If you want to send run results to someone, you should specify :option:`--arch` and :option:`--person` options.